Whether you’re new to the whole pressure cooker trend or you’re an experienced Instant Pot fan, you are at risk of seeing the dreaded Burn message.

 I already mentioned the cleaning of the inner pot after sauteeing, but other elements need a bit more attention as well.
 For instance, you must check the heating element at the base to make sure it is clean (it may need a wipe from time to time).
 In addition, it’s important to make sure that food debris or foam (usually from starchy foods) didn’t reach the steam valve, blocking it from functioning properly.

-Will Instant Pot Still Cook With Burn Message?
+Does Instant Pot Still Cook on Burn?

 In some cases, it’s enough to just let the pot be for a few minutes.
 If it cools down, it may re-start on its own and continue the process where it’s left off.